Blog > Trading Tips, Product > Articles

 Volume is the amount of assets traded during a specific time frame, and is typically represented on a chart by red and green vertical bars.
 The image below shows a price chart and volume chart (highlighted in white) for BTC/JPY.

-On a BTC/JPY 4-hour chart like the one above, each volume bar represents the amount of BTC that exchanged hands during those four hours.
-Similarly, a volume bar on an ETH/USD 15-minute chart shows the amount of ETH traded during those 15 minutes.
+On a 4-hour BTC chart like the one above, each volume bar represents the amount of BTC that exchanged hands during those four hours.
+A volume bar on an 15-minute BTC chart shows the amount of BTC traded during those 15 minutes.

 A common misconception when it comes to trading volume stems from the color of the bar.
 Many people seem to think that a red bar indicates sell volume, while a green bar shows buy volume.
 In reality, the color of the bar is just a reflection of the price candle’s closing direction, and does not determine the directional quality of the underlying trading volume.